Greenwheel: Major label success

 One night at a local club, vocalist Ryan Jordan passed a copy of their self-produced CD to producer Malcolm Springer.
-Springer was impressed by the album and took the band to Memphis, Tennessee for pre-production work on a four-track demo CD that he later recorded with the band in Nashville, Tennessee.
-In 2000, the group renamed themselves Greenwheel began performing at various venues in New York City in support of the new Springer-produced demo CD.
+Springer was impressed by the album and took the band to Memphis, Tennessee, for pre-production work on a four-track demo CD that he later recorded with the band in Nashville, Tennessee.
+In 2000, the group renamed themselves Greenwheel and began performing at various venues in New York City in support of the new Springer-produced demo CD.
 Island Records signed Greenwheel as a result of the demo and their performances in New York.

-Greenwheel returned to Nashville and they completed recording on their major-label debut album in 2001.
+Greenwheel returned to Nashville, and they completed recording on their major-label debut album in 2001.
 The debut album, Soma Holiday, was released in May 2002.
 This record was also recorded and produced by engineer Malcolm Springer.
-Their track "Shelter" earned a spot on the 2002 soundtrack album Music from and Inspired by Spider-Man.
+Their track "Shelter" earned a spot on the soundtrack albums More Fast and Furious: Music from and Inspired by the Motion Picture The Fast and the Furious and Music from and Inspired by Spider-Man.

-In 2001 Greenwheel began an aggressive touring schedule.
+In 2001, Greenwheel began an aggressive touring schedule.
 They spent the summer of 2001 on tour with Flickerstick and Rubyhorse.
 In June and July 2002, Greenwheel played 10 shows alongside Injected and Default.
 The band opened 20 shows for Our Lady Peace in July and August 2002.
 Following the tour with Our Lady Peace, Greenwheel toured as the opening act for Blindside and Hoobastank.

 Melissa Etheridge covered Greenwheel's "Breathe", and the song was selected as the first single off her 2004 release, Lucky.
 Their single "Breathe" earned regular airplay on alternative radio stations around the country, and the video for "Breathe" could be seen on MTV2.
 Etheridge's cover version of "Breathe" went on to reach the Top 10 on the radio charts in three different formats, as well as earn a Grammy Award nomination for the Greenwheel cover.